HSBC curbs profit and payout ambitions, bets on Asia wealth

 The announcement came as HSBC reported profit before tax of $8.78 billion for 2020, down 34% from a year earlier but just above the $8.33 billion average of analysts’ estimates compiled by the bank.

-HSBC’s Hong Kong shares were up 0.55% by 0750 GMT, lagging the benchmark Hang Seng index as investors considered the bank’s dividend cut and modest strategic ambitions.
+HSBC’s shares fell 2% in London, against a 1% drop in the FTSE 350 banks index as investors considered the bank’s dividend cut and modest strategic ambitions.

-“It’s hard to have high ambitions in this climate, or at least dangerous to declare them if they exist,” said Hugh Young, managing director at Aberdeen Standard, the bank’s 9th-largest shareholder.
+“It’s hard to have high ambitions in this climate, or at least dangerous to declare them if they exist,” said Hugh Young, managing director at Aberdeen Standard, HSBC’s ninth-largest shareholder.

 ASIA FOCUS, SHRINKING ELSEWHERE